Jyothsnajo/Starbucks-Capstone-Project/README.md

   b) Profile - Customer demographics- any population that received/viewed/completed the offer
   c) Transcript - Customer transaction data
 - Starbucks_Capstone_notebook - this is a jupyter notebook, and contains all the analysis regarding the project including data clean up, exploratory analysis, machine learning model implementation, evaluation and results, and overall observations from the analysis.
-- Visuals.py - A python support file to run certain codes in the jupyter notebook
+- Visuals.py - A python support file required to run certain codes in the jupyter notebook

 ## Installation and libraries
 This code is in Python and requiures python 3 to run the files.
 Libraries that were used